cartigli/vault/xsorted()/VI ML/VI Deep ML/Network Architecture.md

 \end{document}
 ```

 We measure this value against the target to determine loss, which is normalized by L2-Norm in our model.
 The model calculate the gradient of the loss function with respect to the weights and the bias from the Loss Function.
 Doing so informs the model of the optimal weights and bias values to reduce the cost function for those given inputs.
 To throttle this, we take the returned optimal value and factor it by the learning rate.
-This was 0.01 for our model, but is usually generated with observations or some other activation function.
+This was 0.01 for our model, but is usually generated with observations or a normalization function.
 Blind guy going down the mountain, you remember.

 x & z are both (1000,1) but were combined for processing, becoming the shape (1000,2).
 Initially, we had 1,000 pairs for our model to train on, the pairs perfectly split between each randomly generated set.
 This is for matrix multiplication; ML core.
 Having the inputs in the shape (1000,2) allows us to multiply them agains the weights matrix, or passing forward in this network.
 The weights matrix is (2x1); 2 weights, one for each variable.
 Multiplying the inputs matrix of (1000x2) by (2x1) gives us a dot product of (1000,1).
 There is only one layer in this network and it posses a single neuron, so there is only one bias to be added.
 Scalars are added Element-wise throughout matrices, meaning they are added to every element independently.
-(1000,1) times the (B) scalar bias results in the output of the model.
+(1000,1) plus the (B) scalar of bias results in the output of the model.
 Then we repeat until the gradient ceases to decrease.
 This is the foundation of the neural network; every node's consequent connection and signal is like one of our previous model but strung together in parallel.

 ```tikz